 Currently, at Rejuvenate Austin, I do all of the Dermal Fillers.
 I am very aware of the signs and symptoms of arterial occlusion, among other diagnoses that need to be made quickly.
 I think it is fabulous if you can have a physician do your injections.
 Many nurses do great injections as well, but just be sure the doctor is close by.

-I will never judge someone who wants to change their face drastically, BUT I will likely refer you on to another office that is heavier handed.
-I think it is very important to mesh with your doctor and have similar taste on your aesthetic.
+I will never judge someone who wants to change their face drastically, BUT I will likely refer you to another office that is heavier-handed.
+I think it is very important to mesh with your doctor and have a similar taste in your aesthetic.
 Beauty is in the eye of the beholder and our relationship (or your potential relationship with your doctor) is so much easier if we agree on the desired outcome.
 If the staff looks overfilled or strange, you might want to reconsider.

 Equipment & Technology

 The next thing to examine is the technology available for your treatments.
 Are the lasers the newest and cutting edge on the market?
 You will pay a tad more for a higher-performance laser, but you will get more bang for your buck.
 I currently have the Cynosure Vectus for hair removal and I haven’t regretted spending the extra money on that baby once.
 The treatments are faster, less painful, and more effective.
 That means you will return to my office for more treatments.
 I have two Cutera Lasers for rejuvenation and vascular lesions.
 I have three options for Micro-needling.
 I carry almost every filler.
 If a doctor really invests in her business, she will invest in your beauty and skin.
 Also, not every person is best suited for an individual laser.
 It is great to have multiple options to create a very customized skincare plan.